webtorrent/bittorrent-dht/README.md

 Announce that the peer, controlling the querying node, is downloading a torrent on a port.

-If `dht.announce` is called soon (< 5 minutes) after `dht.lookup`, then the routing table generated during the lookup can be re-used, because the tokens sent by each node will still be valid.
+If `dht.announce` is called soon (< 5 minutes) after `dht.lookup`, then the routing table generated during the lookup can be re-used, because the "tokens" sent by each node will still be valid.

-If `dht.announce` is called and there is no cached routing table, then a `dht.lookup` will first be performed to discover relevant nodes and get valid tokens from each of them.
+If `dht.announce` is called and there is no cached routing table, then a `dht.lookup` will first be performed to discover relevant nodes and get valid "tokens" from each of them.
 This will take longer.

 A "token" is an opaque value that must be presented for a node to announce that its